Session Management in the Claude Agent SDK

 const messages = await getSessionMessages(sessionId);

-The practical pattern for Slack deployments:
+The practical Slack pattern:

-// thread_key = channel_id + thread_timestamp
+// Key: channel_id + thread_timestamp → session_id

 const existingSessionId = sessionStore.get(threadKey);